 If a Pap test shows abnormal cells, an HPV test may be ordered to check for the presence of the virus.
 Your doctor may also run an HPV test along with a Pap test if you have a history of HPV or previous cancerous or precancerous lesions.

 Additionally, women over 30 should get an HPV test every 5 years along with a Pap test.

 Symptoms of an HPV infection can take years — even up to a decade — to show up.
 A Pap test may detect the abnormal cells, but an HPV test would be needed to confirm an infection.

 Why is there no HPV test for men?

 Currently, there’s no HPV test for men.
-However, men who have an HPV infection can pass the virus to a sexual partner without knowing it.
+However, men with an HPV infection can transmit the virus without knowing it.

-Some doctors will do an anal Pap test on men, however, these are generally only done for HIV positive men who have sex with men.
+Some doctors will do an anal Pap test on men, however, these are generally only done for men who are HIV-positive and have anal sex.